|

 for important appointments and meeting schedules.
 Many watches have

-alarm features, as do computers, laptops, email programs, PDAs, iPods,
+alarm features, as do computers, laptops, email programs, PDAs, iPods, and

-our popular atomic clock website
+atomic clock website as well.

 National Association of Watch and Clock Collectors.